The Ghost I Knew

 The Pine Street House

-You cannot have a ghost story without a spooky, somewhat mysterious house and where I grew up in rural Forsyth County was nothing like that but things change.
+You cannot have a ghost story without a spooky, somewhat mysterious house.
+Where I grew up in rural Forsyth County was nothing like that but things change.

 Unknown's avatar